naworm/qvs-vm-reinjector/README.md

 > Use `--after-boot` if the VM was running or had been rebooted after the last snapshot (hot backup scenario).

-⚠️ **Warning**: In this scenario, it should break the snapshot structure in Virtualization Station.
+⚠️ **Warning**: In this scenario, it may break the snapshot structure in Virtualization Station.
 The easy fix is:
-- Obviously making sure that you are not testing on the last copy of your VM backup
+- Obviously, make sure you are not testing on the last copy of your VM backup
 - Ensure the VM is **shut down** or stays **powered off**
 - Then, delete all associated snapshots from the **Virtualization Station GUI**